A1 REAL ESTATE

 3. Visa and residence permit

-How do I apply for a visa?
-Visit the official government website
+How do you apply for a visa?
+Visit the official government website to learn more about it.

-What are the official documents to reside in the country?
+What are the required documents for you to travel to the country?

-To reside in France, you need two (2) documents:
+To reside in France legally, you will need two (2) documents:

 4. Where to live in Paris?

-Looking for an apartment in Paris is not an easy task, some arrondissements are more expensive than others, some arrondissements are more family, couple, single, students, corporate companies, and startups.
+Looking for an apartment in Paris is not an easy task as some arrondissements are more expensive than others.
+There are also some districts that are more suitable for families, students, single adults, unmarried couples, and more.

 5. Transport in Paris

-To get around Paris easily, quickly and at an affordable price, public transport is certainly the best possible solution.
+To get around Paris more efficiently and at an affordable price, you're better off taking public transport

 6. Driver's licence

-- In general, you can drive with a licence issued by a non-European State only for 1 year from the acquisition of normal residence in France, i.e. from the issuance of a first residence permit.
-Then, you must request the exchange of your non-European driving license for a French one.
+If you still prefer to drive in Paris instead, you can still use a license issued by a non-European State only for 1 year upon getting your first residency permit in France.
+Afterward, you must request the exchange of your non-European driving license for a French one.

 7. Employment

-The France has a stable labour market, supported by a strong economy that helps keep the unemployment rate low at 7.10%.
+France has a stable labor market, supported by a strong economy that helps keep the unemployment rate low at 7.10%

 https://administration-etrangers-en-france.interieur.gouv.fr/particuliers/#/

-- You live outside France and you wish to come to France to work, your employer must apply for a work permit in a dematerialized way on the ANEF website specifying the residence outside France:
+• If you live outside France and you wish to come to the country to work, your employer must apply for a work permit in a dematerialized way on the ANEF website specifying the residence outside France:

 https://administration-etrangers-en-france.interieur.gouv.fr/particuliers/#/